 - How To Wear A Helmet With Long Hair?

-Can You Wear A Helmet With Long Hair?
+Is It Really Possible To Wear A Helmet With Long Hair?

-Yes, it is possible to wear a helmet despite having long hair.
+Yes, it is absolutely possible to wear a helmet despite having long hair.
 However, it is only achievable if you know how to protect your hair before wearing a helmet.

 There are a few tweaks to how to wear a helmet with long hair.
 For instance, those who wear a helmet with long hair should use a doo-rag, scarf, bandana, etc., to keep the hair in order.